mheadd/tropo-webapi-php-original/readme.markdown

 Overview
 ========

+NOTE: This repo is no longer actively maintained.
+A fork of this repo is now the official Tropo WebAPI library for PHP.
+Visit the Tropo GitHub site for the official [PHP library for the Tropo WebAPI](https://github.com/tropo/tropo-webapi-php).

 TropoPHP is a set of PHP classes for working with [Tropo's cloud communication service](http://tropo.com/).
 Tropo allows a developer to create applications that run over the phone, IM, SMS, and Twitter using web technologies.
 This library communicates with Tropo over JSON.

 Usage